np3m/e4mma/doc/cs2.rst

    c_s^2 = \left( \frac{\partial P}{\partial \varepsilon}
    \right)_{\tilde{s},\{ N_i \}}
    \, .

+The energy density in the denominator must *include the rest mass contribution to the energy density*.
 In infinite matter, it is useful to rewrite this derivative in terms of fixed volume rather than fixed number.

 .. math::